Cyberpunk: Comics

 In 1975, artist Moebius collaborated with writer Dan O'Bannon on a story called The Long Tomorrow, published in the French magazine Métal Hurlant.
 One of the first works featuring elements now seen as exemplifying cyberpunk, it combined influences from film noir and hardboiled crime fiction with a distant sci-fi environment.
 Author William Gibson stated that Moebius' artwork for the series, along with other visuals from Métal Hurlant, strongly influenced his 1984 novel Neuromancer.
 The series had a far-reaching impact in the cyberpunk genre, being cited as an influence on Ridley Scott's Alien (1979) and Blade Runner.
+In an interview, Gibson recalled a lunch with Scott during which both acknowledged their shared debt to Moebius's work in Métal Hurlant.

 Moebius expanded upon The Long Tomorrows aesthetic with The Incal, a graphic novel collaboration with Alejandro Jodorowsky published from 1980 to 1988.
 The story centers around the exploits of a detective named John Difool in various science fiction settings, and while not confined to the tropes of cyberpunk, it features many elements of the genre.
 Moebius was one of the designers of Tron (1982), a movie that shows a world inside a computer.

 Concurrently with many other foundational cyberpunk works, DC Comics published Frank Miller's six-issue miniseries Rōnin from 1983 to 1984.
 The series, incorporating aspects of Samurai culture, martial arts films and manga, is set in a dystopian near-future New York.
 It explores the link between an ancient Japanese warrior and the apocalyptic, crumbling cityscape he finds himself in.
 The comic also bears several similarities to Akira, with highly powerful telepaths playing central roles, as well as sharing many key visuals.

 Rōnin would go on to influence many later works, including Samurai Jack and the Teenage Mutant Ninja Turtles, as well as video games such as Cyberpunk 2077.
 Two years later, Miller himself would incorporate several toned-down elements of Rōnin into his acclaimed 1986 miniseries The Dark Knight Returns, in which a retired Bruce Wayne once again takes up the mantle of Batman in a Gotham that is increasingly becoming more dystopian.

 Paul Pope's Batman: Year 100, published in 2006, also exhibits several traits typical of cyberpunk fiction, such as a rebel protagonist opposing a future authoritarian state, and a distinct retrofuturist aesthetic that makes callbacks to both The Dark Knight Returns and Batman's original appearances in the 1940s.